DIRECTORS REPORT

 SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013.

 The Company is committed to a workplace free of harassment, including sexual harassment at the workplace, and has zero tolerance for such unacceptable conduct.
 The Company encourages reporting of any harassment concerns and is responsive to complaints about harassment or other unwelcome or offensive conduct.
 The Company has in place a policy on prevention of sexual harassment in line with the requirements of the Sexual Harassment of women at the Workplace (Prevention, Prohibition and Redressal) Act, 2013 (POSH Policy).
 An Internal Complaint Committee is in place to redress the complaints received regarding sexual harassment.
 All employees are covered under this policy.
-Necessary disclosures in relation to the sexual harassment complaints received and redressal thereof are provided in Boards Report 2023.
-The Company has also a Whistleblower Policy to report genuine concerns and grievances.
-As part of Whistleblower Policy and POSH Policy, there is a provision on the protection of identity of the complainant to provide necessary safeguards against victimisation of employees.
+Necessary disclosures in relation to the sexual harassment complaints received and redressal thereof are provided in Boards Report 2025.
+The Company also has a Whistleblower Policy to report genuine concerns and grievances.
+As part of Whistleblower Policy and POSH Policy, there is a provision on the protection of identity of the complainant to provide necessary safeguards against victimization of employees.
 All such matters are dealt in strict confidence.
-Also as part of tolerate any form of retaliation against anyone reporting legitimate concerns.
+Also as part of its Code of Conduct, the Company does not tolerate any form of retaliation against anyone reporting legitimate concerns.

 ANNUAL RETURN